Informa helps businesses and professionals in hundreds of ways.

-This year’s central space for meeting, relaxation and reflection will be an unmissable collaboration with Lucy Mayers of Sibyl Colefax & John Fowler.
+This year, the Decorex Bar - a central space for meeting, relaxation and reflection - will be an unmissable collaboration with Lucy Mayers of the renowned interior design house Sibyl Colefax & John Fowler.
+The design pays homage to the firm's timeless elegance and classic English appeal, reimagined through Lucy's distinctive vision of an autumnal garden sanctuary.

 How did your collaboration with Decorex come about?